EricaXia/myblog/content/regression-overview.md

 Where $\boldsymbol{\theta}$ represents the vector of weights or coefficients, and $\boldsymbol{x}$ represents the vector of predictor variables.

+What are the assumptions of a linear regression model?
+* Linearity between the predictors (x) and the target (y).
+* Independence between observations (data points).
+* Homoskedasticity of the residuals.
+The variance of the error terms (the difference between the predicted and actual values) stays constant.
+* Normality of Y. For any fixed value of predictor X, the target variable Y follows a normal distribution.

 How do we train a lin. reg. model?

 > "Training" a model means to find and set parameters for the model (in this case, $\theta$) that *best* fit the model.